tschaffter/docker-dnsmasq/README.md

 This repository

-- Enables to run the latest release of Dnsmasq on any hosts that have Docker installed.
+- enables to run the latest release of Dnsmasq on any hosts that have Docker installed.
-- Automatically checks for new releases of Dnsmasq and promptly publishes a new Docker image for Dnsmasq.
+- automatically checks for new releases of Dnsmasq and promptly publishes a new Docker image for Dnsmasq.
-- Enables Dnsmasq to resolve the hostname of an upstream nameserver running in a Docker container (e.g. [tschaffter/docker-getdns-stubby]) using the option `--server {docker_service_name}`.
+- enables Dnsmasq to resolve the hostname of an upstream nameserver running in a Docker container (e.g. [tschaffter/docker-getdns-stubby]) using the option `--server {docker_service_name}`.